Scientific Name

 Fertilizing: A. aculeata generally does not require fertilizer but may benefit from the extra nutrients.
 Feed with a fertilizer for succulents in spring and summer only.
 Be sure to follow the label directions.

-Propagation: Since A. aculeata is a species with a solitary growth habit, it can be propagated only from seeds.
+Propagation: Since A. aculeata has a solitary growth habit, it can be propagated only from seeds.
 For best results, sow seeds during the warm months.

 Learn more at How to Grow and Care for Aloe.